LucHenninot/leeks-bash/README.md

 `?` in stats means you've not met this opponent yet.
 Tip: make a test fight against him and relaunch `potager.sh`.

+### If a leek name is given:
+It displays the stats if you've already fought that leek.

 ## try200.sh
 This script needs a [.creds file](#Credentials).